luckysunda/sentiment-analysis/readme.md

 ## Submission Instructions

 In your submission, update a `readme.md` file that includes the list of all packages that must be installed for your solution.
 Detail your results on the validation set, strategy for feature selection and any ablation studies you might have performed separately in a `report.pdf` file.
 It should be possible to run your code on a fresh virtualenv after installing the specified packages without any other set-up.
 We will install the specified packages, and then run the three Python scripts to check your solution.

+To submit your solution, go to `Settings > User and group access` and add `sohampal@iisc.ac.in` with `Read` access to the `Users` section.
+We will automatically retreieve the latest submission via git.